Skip to main content

 .

-You built a solid business on quality products and strong relationships.
+You built a solid business on quality products and strong relationships but something shifted.

 • Your channel partners are less consistent.